Skip to main content

 The experience transformed him.
 Most historians ascribe FDR’s metamorphosis from callow politician to visionary statesman to his contracting polio in the summer of 1921, but some contemporaries, such as Joseph Alsop and his mother, Corinne, who was ER’s first cousin, thought that loving, and losing, Lucy Mercer was the fire that began to forge his strength and patience even before his illness.

 The testimony of others, which ranged from the banal to the hyperbolic, affords few clues to her character.
 One Roosevelt son called her a “lady to her fingertips.”
-FDR’s mother wrote to her daughter-in-law, “Miss Mercer is here, she is so sweet and attractive and adores you, Eleanor.”
-I could not believe FDR had sacrificed the complicated, redoubtable, and, in her youth, lovely ER for this saccharine Victorian cliché.
-Admirers compared her voice to velvet and swore her smile was radiant.
-They insisted every man she met fell in love with her.
+FDR’s mother wrote to her daughter-in-law, “Miss Mercer is here; she is so sweet and attractive and adores you, Eleanor.”
+I could not believe that FDR had sacrificed the complicated, redoubtable, and, in her youth, lovely ER for this saccharine Victorian cliché.
+Admirers compared her voice to velvet, and swore that her smile was radiant.
+They insisted that every man she met fell in love with her.
 I waded through the syrupy tributes in hope of a crumb of real insight.

-The historical consensus is that Lucy Mercer gave FDR the unquestioning adoration ER could not.
+The historical consensus is that Lucy Mercer gave FDR the unquestioning adoration that ER could not.
 That is undoubtedly true.
-As a young Assistant Secretary of the Navy, FDR returned home each evening to a high-minded wife who was continually reminding him that he hadn’t mailed the $50 he’d blithely pledged to a hospital for immigrant children or that the story he told about his conversion to woman suffrage was more vivid than accurate.
-Three days a week he also came home to her social secretary, who laughed at his jokes and responded to his teasing and saw no reason to question his version of the way things had happened.
+As a young Assistant Secretary of the Navy, FDR returned home each evening to a high-minded wife who was continually reminding him that he hadn’t mailed the $50 he’d blithely pledged to a hospital for immigrant children, or that the story he told about his conversion to women's suffrage was more vivid than accurate.
+Three days a week, he also came home to her social secretary, who laughed at his jokes and responded to his teasing and saw no reason to question his version of the way things had happened.

 Lucy Mercer had a contagious genius for living joyously.